mahdialmusaad/opengl-voxel-game/README.md

 - /speed n - Change the player's current speed to the specified value.
 - /tick n - Change the tick speed to the specified value, which affects the speed at which in-game time passes.
 - /time n - Change the current in-game time to the specified value.
+- /fov n - Change the camera's field of view to the specified value.
 - /exit - Exits the game.
 - /fill x<sub>1</sub> y<sub>1</sub> z<sub>1</sub>  x<sub>2</sub> y<sub>2</sub> z<sub>2</sub> id - Fills from the first position to the second with the specified block ID*